sondrefossaa/HiveLink/docs/AD_SETUP.md

-# Ad Setup Guide
+# Ad Setup Guide - Google Ads Only

-This guide explains how to set up real ads for HiveLink.
+This guide explains how to set up Google Ads for HiveLink.
+All ads use Google's ad network, which works on both browser and mobile web.

 ## Banner Ads (Google AdSense)

-Banner ads are already integrated and will work once you configure AdSense.
+Banner ads use Google AdSense and work on both desktop browsers and mobile web.

 ### Setup Steps: